prashantpawar/blockapps-js/README.md

 ### The `Solidity` submodule

-This submodule is the interface to the Solidity language, allowing source code to be transformed into Ethereum contracts and these contracts' states queried and methods invoked directly from Javascript.
+The member `blockapps.Solidity` is the interface to the Solidity language, allowing source code to be transformed into Ethereum contracts and these contracts' states queried and methods invoked directly from Javascript.

 #### Solidity constructor